happy-kaseem/mypages/README.md

 ## An idea for a translation tool for PW

 PW is great on how it handles multi-language fields using the built-in (core) Language Support module and the corresponding fields.
-I am trying to find a tool which supports the workflow of translating fields to different language.
+I am trying to find a tool which supports the workflow of translating fields to different languages.

 ### Scenario